Learn something new every day

 If the variation with temperature isn’t linear, then the temperature coefficient is more difficult to calculate.
 In this situation, scientists usually try to discover a variety of temperature coefficients that can be used in various temperature ranges.
 Even so, it’s not always possible to calculate a useful temperature coefficient.

-An example of a practical application that’s possible because of a material’s known temperature coefficient is temperature-dependant resistors.
+An example of a practical application that’s possible because of a material’s known temperature coefficient is temperature-dependent resistors.
 These are used in a number of electric circuits and allow an engineer to change the way a circuit behaves depending on the external temperature.
 Without being able to predict how a material reacts to changes in temperature, this would not be possible.